Kirsten Simms: Playing career

+College

 Simms began her collegiate career for the University of Wisconsin during the 2022–23 season.
 During her freshman year, she led all freshman in goals with 16 goals and 16 assists in 41 games.
 She was named the WCHA Rookie of the Month for the month of December 2022, after she recorded seven points in five games during the month.
 She scored the game-winning goal against Ohio State during the National Championship game at the 2023 NCAA Division I women's ice hockey tournament, helping Wisconsin win their seventh National Championship.
 She was subsequently named to the NCAA All-Tournament Team.
 Following the season she was named to the USCHO All-Rookie Team and WCHA All-Rookie Team.

 During the 2023–24 season, in her sophomore year, she led the nation in scoring with 36 goals and 39 assists in 36 games for 71 points.
 Her 1.97 points per game led the NCAA, and ranked top-ten in program history.
 She led Wisconsin with nine game-winning goals, which ranked second in the NCAA.
 Following an outstanding season, she was named to the All-WCHA first team, and named WCHA Forward of the Year and Player of the Year.
 She was also named a top-three finalist for the Patty Kazmaier Award.

 During the 2024–25 season, in her junior year, she recorded 25 goals and 47 assists in 41 games.
 During the championship game of the 2025 NCAA Division I women's ice hockey tournament, against Ohio State, she scored the game-tying goal on a penalty shot with 18 seconds left in the game to force overtime.
 She then scored the game-winning goal, helping Wisconsin win their eighth national championship.
 She was subsequently named tournament Most Outstanding Player and named to the NCAA All-Tournament team.

+Professional

+On June 17, 2026, Simms was drafted eighth overall by the Toronto Sceptres in the 2026 PHWL draft.

 International play

+Junior

-Simms represented the United States at the 2020 IIHF World Women's U18 Championship where she recorded two assists in five games and won a gold medal.
-She again represented the United States at the 2022 IIHF World Women's U18 Championship, where she served as alternate captain and recorded five assists in five games and won a silver medal.
+Simms represented the United States at the 2020 IIHF World Women's U18 Championship, where she recorded two assists in five games as Team USA won a gold medal.
+She returned to the U-18 World Championship at the 2022 tournament, held at LaBahn Arena in Madison, Wisconsin.
+She served as alternate captain and recorded five assists in five games, helping the United States win a silver medal.

-Simms made her senior level international debut at the 2024 IIHF Women's World Championship where she scored two goals and two assists in seven games and won a silver medal.
-She again represented the United States at the 2025 IIHF Women's World Championship where she recorded two assists in four games and won a gold medal.